makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 ## 7. Deployment Strategy (High-Level) {#baum-deployment-strategy}

-The deployment strategy for `Agent-Makalah` will leverage automated Continuous Integration/Continuous Deployment (CI/CD) practices and cloud-native services offered by Google Cloud Platform (GCP).
+The deployment strategy for `Agent-Makalah` will leverage automated Continuous Integration/Continuous Deployment (CI/CD) practices and cloud-native services offered by Render.com.
 This ensures efficient, reliable, and consistent delivery of the system to production environments.

 **7.1.
-Code Repository and Version Control:**
+Version Control:**
-*   **Mechanism:** All source code, including FastAPI backend, ADK agent implementations, custom tools, and deployment configurations (e.g., Dockerfiles, Cloud Run YAMLs), will be stored in a centralized Git repository (e.g., GitHub).
+*   **Repository:** All source code (FastAPI backend, ADK agents), Dockerfiles, infrastructure-as-code definitions (if any, e.g., Render Blueprint YAML), and deployment configurations will be stored in a centralized Git repository (e.g., GitHub).
-*   **Practice:** Version control will strictly adhere to branching strategies (e.g., Git Flow or Trunk-Based Development) and pull request (PR) reviews to maintain code quality and collaboration.

 **7.2.
 Continuous Integration (CI):**
-*   **Mechanism:** A CI pipeline (e.g., GitHub Actions, Google Cloud Build) will be triggered automatically upon every code commit to the main branches (e.g., `main`, `develop`).
+*   **Trigger:** CI pipeline will be triggered on every push to main branches (e.g., `main`, `develop`) or on pull requests.
-*   **Activities:** The CI pipeline will perform:
-    *   Automated code builds (e.g., Python dependency installation, Docker image creation).
-    *   Static code analysis (linters, security checks).
-    *   Automated unit and integration tests for all components.
+*   **Platform:** GitHub Actions is the primary CI platform.
+*   **Steps:**
+    *   **Code Checkout:** Fetch the latest code from the Git repository.
+    *   **Dependency Installation:** Install Python dependencies.
+    *   **Linting & Static Analysis:** Run linters (e.g., Flake8, Pylint) and static analysis tools (e.g., MyPy) to ensure code quality.
+    *   **Unit & Integration Tests:** Execute automated tests to validate code correctness and component interactions.
+    *   **Docker Image Build:** Build Docker images for the FastAPI backend and ADK agent services.
-    *   Container image tagging and pushing to a container registry (e.g., Google Container Registry / Artifact Registry).
+    *   **Push to Registry (Optional but Recommended):** Push the built Docker images to a container registry (e.g., Docker Hub, GitHub Container Registry).
+Render can also build from a Dockerfile directly from the Git repo.
-*   **Benefit:** Ensures code quality, identifies integration issues early, and produces ready-to-deploy artifacts.

 **7.3.
 Continuous Deployment (CD):**
-*   **Mechanism:** A CD pipeline will automatically or manually (for production releases) deploy the validated container images to GCP environments.
+*   **Trigger:** CD pipeline can be triggered automatically after a successful CI build on specific branches (e.g., `main` for production) or manually for controlled releases.
+*   **Platform:** Render's native Git integration or Docker deployment capabilities.
-*   **Activities:**
+*   **Steps:**
-    *   **Deployment to Staging/Testing:** Automated deployment to a staging environment for further testing (e.g., end-to-end tests, performance tests).
-    *   **Deployment to Production:** Manual trigger or automated deployment to the production environment after successful staging tests.
-    *   **Rollback Capability:** The deployment mechanism will support quick rollback to previous stable versions in case of critical issues post-deployment.
-*   **Services:** Deployment targets will primarily be Google Cloud Run services for the FastAPI backend and individual ADK agents.
+    *   **Deployment to Render:** Render will automatically pull the latest code (if deploying from Git) or the specified Docker image from the registry and deploy it to the configured Render Services (Web Services, Background Workers).
+    *   **Database Migrations (if applicable):** Any database schema changes should be handled through a managed migration process, potentially triggered as part of the deployment or as a separate step.
+    *   **Health Checks:** Render performs health checks to ensure the new deployment is operational before switching traffic.
+    *   **Zero-Downtime Deployments:** Render typically supports zero-downtime deployments for web services.

 **7.4.
 Environment Management:**
-*   **Mechanism:** Separate GCP projects or distinct configurations will be maintained for different environments (e.g., `development`, `staging`, `production`).
+*   **Mechanism:** Separate Render services or distinct configurations within Render will be maintained for different environments (e.g., `development`, `staging`, `production`).
-*   **Benefit:** Ensures isolation and prevents accidental changes in production.
+*   **Configuration:** Environment-specific configurations (API keys, database URLs, LLM endpoints) will be managed using Render's environment variable groups and secrets management.

 **7.5.
+Rollback Strategy:**
+*   **Mechanism:** Render's deployment history allows for quick rollbacks to previous stable versions in case of deployment issues.
+Automated rollback based on health check failures can also be configured.

+**7.6.
+Infrastructure as Code (IaC) - Render Blueprints (Optional but Recommended):**
+*   **Mechanism:** Define Render services, databases, Redis instances, and their configurations using a `render.yaml` blueprint file stored in the Git repository.
+This allows for version-controlled, repeatable, and automated provisioning of the entire infrastructure on Render.

+**7.7.
 Monitoring and Alerting Post-Deployment:**
-*   **Mechanism:** As detailed in Section 3.6, Google Cloud Monitoring and Cloud Logging will be fully utilized post-deployment for continuous operational visibility.
+*   **Mechanism:** As detailed in Section 3.6, Render's monitoring system will be fully utilized post-deployment for continuous operational visibility.
 *   **Practice:** Dashboards will be set up to visualize key metrics, and alerts will be configured for critical events (e.g., high error rates, downtime, resource spikes).
 *   **Benefit:** Enables proactive issue detection and rapid response.